osmlab/osm-community-index/README.md

 ## osm-community-index

 :speech_balloon: An index of community resources for OpenStreetMap.

-You can see this index in easy to browse form at [https://community.osm.be/](https://community.osm.be/).
+* View the map of OpenStreetMap communities: https://mikelmaron.github.io/map-demos/osm-community-index/
+* Or search and filter the community resources: https://community.osm.be/

 ### What is it?